-OFFICE OF THE DEPUTY RECTOR (RESEARCH AND INNOVATION)
+OFFICE OF THE DEPUTY RECTOR (RESPONSIBLE RESEARCH AND INNOVATION)

 IBBC (Institutional Biosafety and Biosecurity Committee) is formed in IIUM following the government requirement to adhere to the Biosafety Act 2007 and Biosafety Regulation 2010.
 In Biosafety Act 2007, all institutions including universities, research institutes and private companies who are dealing with Living Modified Organism (LMO) are required to follow the Act and Regulation to ensure the safety of the users, customers and environment.
 IIUM IBBC was registered with National Biosafety Board (NBB) on 9th September 2015.